Code-Institute-Submissions/CI-MS2-Magic-Island/README.md

 - Pop up Modal when submitting the form with thank you message.

-- Scroll to top button - this feature enables the user to quickly move back to the top of the page
+- Scroll to top button - this feature enables the user to quickly move back to the top of the page.
+The button only shows up after the first scroll.

-- Footer representing a sunset.
+- Footer animation representing a sunset.

 - Footer with social media links.